atom-archive/xray/CONTRIBUTING.md

 #### Install Rust

 You can install Rust via [`rustup`](https://www.rustup.rs/).
-We currently build correctly on Rust 1.24.1, but frequently build on the nightly channel in development to enable formatting of generated bindings.
-The nightly channel should not be *required* however, and if it is, that's a bug.
+We currently require building on the nightly channel in order to use `wasm_bindgen` for browser support.

 ### Run the build script